 Sometimes, an accident is the result of a poorly designed or maintained roadway.
 Trucks have different needs than other types of vehicles, and certain road features that are non-issues for smaller vehicles can be hazardous for large trucks.
 One example of this is a sharp turn.
 Additionally, steep downhill roadways can cause a truck to accrue speed at an unsafe rate, potentially causing the truck driver to lose control of her vehicle.

-Ways You Can be Injured in a Truck Accident
+Ways You Can Sustain Injuries in a Truck Accident

 A truck accident can leave you injured in multiple ways.
 These include: